naswithrpi/web-backend/README.md

-# Web Backend of NAS Rpi
+# Web Backend of NAS Raspberry Pi

 ## How to run